Panic! At The Disco (LP: A Fever You Can't Sweat Out)

 Beyonce (LP: B'day)

-This is an unfortunate case.
-Beyonce seems to have lost her magic.
-She sang on some of the most explosive dance tracks of the last 10 years, but her 2006 output barely matches up.
 And yet, that hasn�t stopped half the girls in the country from switching their ringtones to the annoying-girl-anthem of the year, "Irreplaceable."
 On a personal note, songs that get stuck in my head as often as "Irreplaceable" are not usually this bad, so that was a rare case for me.

 Girl Talk (LP: Night Ripper)